andrewtatham/pi_scripts/README.md

 * clone twitterpibot

+Assumes
+git is installed if not run
+sudo apt-get install git

+you know the ip address
+hostname -I

+hostname has been set if not e.g. sudo hostname raspberrypi2

 Usage

-From a fresh install of raspbian (assumes git is installed)
+From a fresh install of raspbian

 git clone https://github.com/andrewtatham/raspberry_pi_scripts.git
 cd raspberry_pi_scripts/